gayu999Code/MindEase/README.md

-# MindGuru - Mental Health & Wellness Platform
+# MindEase - Mental Health & Wellness Platform

 ## Overview
 MindGuru is a comprehensive mental health and wellness platform that combines AI-powered therapy, interactive features, and personalized support to help users manage their mental well-being.